fadymalak1/BOMEQP-Backend/POSTGRESQL_COMPATIBILITY.md

    - Adds 'rejected' status to accs.status enum
    - Uses driver detection to apply correct SQL for MySQL vs PostgreSQL

+## Application Code Notes

+### Password Reset (Fixed)
+The password reset functionality in `AuthController` has been updated for cross-database compatibility:
+- Uses `Carbon::parse()` to ensure timestamp handling works correctly with both MySQL and PostgreSQL
+- All `DB::table()` queries are database-agnostic

 ## Recommendations

 1. **Always use Laravel's Schema Builder** instead of raw SQL when possible